rasachdev/data146/fixmidterm.md

 print(np.mean(train_scores), np.mean(test_scores))
 print(np.mean(train_mse), np.mean(test_mse))
 ```
-Looking at the R2 value on the test folds, the value for that, to 5 decimal places, is 0.60198.
+Looking at the R2 value on the test folds, the value for that, to 5 decimal places, is 0.60198 for the Linear regression.

 ## 19
 For this question, we looked a Ridge regression using the same settings for K-fold validation as the previous question.
 I created objects to append my calculated mean values from my Ridge training data and Ridge testing data.
 I also created objects to append my calculated mean MSE values from my Ridge training data and my Ridge testing data.
 I looked at 101 equally spaced values between 20 and 30 for alpha.